 How you might be feeling

 Grief affects people in different ways.
-There’s no particular way you should be feeling, or time it will take for you to adapt to the death and feel more like yourself again.
+There’s no particular way you should be feeling, or length of time it will take for you to start to feel more like yourself again.
 It’s important to let yourself grieve in your own way.
 This might include spending time on your own as part of coming to terms with the death, but it’s also good to talk to others and draw on their support.

-- shock and feelings of unreality, particularly in the days after the death
+- shock and feelings of unreality and disconnection, particularly in the days after the death

 - intense sadness, which can feel overwhelming